codeproblem/codeproblem.github.io/_posts/codewars/python/2020-05-11-reverse-words.markdown

 ### Explanation

-Solving this problem consists of four parts.
+Solving this problem consists of four parts. splitting the string into a list of words, iterating over the words, reversing the words and joining the list into a single string.

+Watch the screencast or read the explanation below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/k0tD8jhTzQw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-#### 1. Splitting the string into an array of words
+#### 1. Splitting the string into an list of words

 The first step is to split the string using a space as the delimiter: